Skip to content

 • Requires 5 AAA batteries (not included).

-2. Primo Toys Cubetto Playset
+3. Primo Toys Cubetto Playset โ€” Best Montessori Choice

-Cubetto wooden coding robot for preschoolers
+Primo Toys Cubetto wooden screen-free coding robot playset

 Key Features:

-• Screenless & Gender-Neutral: No screens, no remote, just pure tactile play.
-Its universal design appeals to all children.
+• Screenless and gender-neutral: No screens, no remote โ€“ just pure tactile play.

 Pros: